ripose-jp/Memento/README.md

 like `/Applications`.
 Unfortunately, this is an limitation of MeCab and there is no workaround that can be implemented.

+### Linux: Audio and images aren't added to Anki

+*This only applies to users of the **Anki** Flatpak.*

+By default the **Anki** Flatpak doesn't have access to the `/tmp` directory.
+Memento stores audio and image files here temporarily when making them available to Anki.
+You can give Anki access to the `/tmp` directory by installing [Flatseal](https://flathub.org/apps/com.github.tchx84.Flatseal).
+To do so, open Flatseal, select Anki, and add the `/tmp` directory under **Other files**.

 ## Dependencies

 * Qt5 (>= 5.15)